 Trying to keep warm kills more than 500 Americans each year and sickens many others.

-Products that are typically involved in poisonings include malfunctioning fuel-burning appliances such as furnaces, ranges, water heaters and room heaters; engine-powered equipment such as portable generators; fireplaces; and charcoal that is burned in homes and other enclosed areas.
+Products typically involved in poisonings include malfunctioning fuel-burning appliances such as furnaces, ranges, water heaters, room heaters; engine-powered equipment such as portable generators; fireplaces; and charcoal that is burned in homes and other enclosed areas.

-Symptoms range from a headache, fatigue, shortness of breath, nausea, dizziness to confusion, vomiting, loss of muscular coordination and loss of consciousness.
+Symptoms range from headache, fatigue, shortness of breath, nausea, dizziness to confusion, vomiting, muscular coordination loss, and consciousness loss.

 Carbon monoxide poisoning can happen slowly or swiftly onset depending on circumstances.
-California Poison Control, to raise public awareness, offers 10 tips to prevent carbon monoxide poisoning:
+California Poison Control, to raise public awareness, offers ten tips to prevent carbon monoxide poisoning: